parinitharamesh02/Real-Time-voice-training-simulation-WebRTC/README.md

 No avatar / visual agent; UI is intentionally minimal for clarity.

-Future Improvements

-With more time, I would:

-Move to a server-side Realtime relay (hiding the API key).

-Add multi-session analytics, trends, and leaderboards.

-Expand RAG to more structured policy collections with citations.

-Introduce a talking-head avatar for presence and realism.

 Enrich the scoring rubric (e.g. de-escalation, time to resolution).

 Add exportable session summaries for LMS integration.

 ---